Krillere/Expressions/README.md

 The first three (With no return values) can be used in every codeblock along with normal expressions.
 For example:
 ```
 define main: -> Int {
-  print("This will be printed.") printLn("This will be printed, along with a newline.")
+  print("This will be printed. ") printLn("This will be printed, along with a newline.")
   print("This will be on a new line!")

   0 # Returns 0